 Many people err in that they assume social media is Facebook, Instagram and YouTube.

 They are not always popular enough but there are also blogs for all topics which matter to more than a few people.

 cover every conceivable topic.

-Either be the first to create and popularize the niche, like I did with SEO 2.0 (before nobody cared) or you “target” the general public.
+1. Either be the first to create and popularize the niche.

-Now how you spread the word when your topic is not popular?
+Now how do you spread the word when your topic is not popular?

-To be honest Patricia gave us a very bad example: she called the topic of “outsourcing” a boring one while at the same time it’s a booming industry and one of the currently hugely popular books and blogs “The 4 Hour Work Week” deals with it.
+To be honest my reader Patricia gave us a very bad example: she called the topic of “outsourcing” a boring one.

 Let me take on something that’s not as easy.